ZequnZ/COVID-19-NL/README.md

 Collect and update the information of positively tested cases for the Coronavirus in the Netherlands.

-The data can be updated automatically and stored in _data_ folder.
+The data is updated automatically and stored in _data_ folder.

 ## Data sources